-Not an engineer myself, my railway career has involved working closely with engineers and taught me to look for the reasons underlying decisions and practices.
-Something that looks less than ideal may be entirely valid when examined carefully; or might have been before circumstances changed.
+My railway career has involved working closely with engineers and taught me to look for the reasons underlying decisions and practices.
+Something that looks less than ideal may be entirely valid when technicalities are examined carefully, or might have been before circumstances changed.
 I also learned to appreciate the role of politicians.
 What to me was an open and shut economic decision required the messy and difficult task of negotiating with often opposed interest groups with agendas that cannot be quantified in dollars.
 I witnessed many decisions stalled and sometimes stymied by that process!
-If this was true during my career, it was even more so in colonial times.

 The historian must therefore search for evidence and try to understand the often elusive reasons for past decisions.
-These often include the personality and temperament of people involved.
-I am acutely aware that in writing about people, I am prosecution, defence, jury and judge; an impossible burden, especially given the scrappy evidence available.
-I hope I have not wronged any of them; we may meet one day hereafter!
+These may include the personality and temperament of people involved.
+I am acutely aware that in writing about people, I am prosecution, defence, jury and judge: an impossible burden, especially given the scrappy evidence available.
+I hope I have not wronged any of them.
 A few people in this story were rogues, but even they made valuable contributions.
 Most tried to do their work as best they could, and should we meet them, we might be surprised how well they did in the circumstances.
 So, dear reader, go easy on them all.

-After 1904 the VR underwent a radical transformation into its Second Age, so that by the early 1920’s much of the old rolling stock and methods had been replaced.
+After 1904 the Victorian Railways underwent a radical transformation into its Second Age, so that by the early 1920’s much of the old rolling stock and methods had been replaced.
 J.C.M.
-Rolland witnessed the VR in the 1890’s and tried to describe it over fifty years later to a gathering of railway enthusiasts whose experience was limited to a standardised and rather worn-out railway.
+Rolland witnessed the Victorian Railways in the 1890’s and tried to describe it over fifty years later to a gathering of railway enthusiasts whose experience was limited to a standardised and rather worn-out railway.

 ‘[In 1900] it was possible to come across, say, on a visit to Newport, about 40 different types…of engines not only handsome in design and livery, but equally striking in the polished care taken in them.
 The prevailing colour was a rich bronze-green lined out in white, and with red-brown framing garnished with a polished brass dome and bands around the boiler barrel.
 ‘Them were the days’ and I feel some pity for those that never saw them…’

-My hopes of expanding and publishing my thesis were long deferred by the priorities of my railway career and family, but now retired with many grandchildren, the task is being completed.
-I shall post chapter drafts on my ‘Rail Story’ blog, and will value comments and corrections.
-Once complete I will have to think about publication, but in what form?
+My hopes of expanding and publishing my Master of Arts thesis were long deferred by the priorities of my railway career and family, but now retired with many grandchildren, the task is completed.
+With drafts posted chapter by chapter on my WordPress blog, it has been reviewed and corrected over four years, and while it remains an eBook might be further improved: something not possible with print media.
+Being digital, there are no page numbers, but the whole is capable of word searches.

-My thanks are extended principally to my wife, Cynthia, who has been most supportive during the preparation of this work.
-Dr. Graeme Davison and the late Dr. John Fogarty were my supervisors at the University of Melbourne, and both were helps and encouragers during the preparation of my two theses.
-To single out railwaymen and enthusiasts who have contributed ideas and insights would be unfair to so many who I have worked with and yarned with over my career, but I do look back with special gratitude for the hours spent talking with the late Norman Cave, the VR’s Rolling Stock Engineer, and railway enthusiast historians Les Poole, John Buckland and Jack McLean.
+I have benefited from the ideas and insights of many railwaymen and enthusiasts I have worked and yarned with over my career, but I do look back with special gratitude for the hours spent talking with the late Norman Cave, the Victorian Railway’s Rolling Stock Engineer, and late railway enthusiast historians Les Poole, John Buckland and Jack McLean.
 Although never a railway employee, Jack was an expert on safeworking matters and I sometimes rang him for professional advice!